Jira Project Management: The Ultimate 2022 Guide

 You can make use of these features in the Jira tool to stay on top of your deadlines:

-- Time Tracking Reports: provides real-time info on how much time was spent on each Jira project or task
+- Time Tracking Reports: after setting up time tracking in Jira, these provide real-time info on how much time was spent on each project or task

 - Burnup Charts: a visual representation of how much you’ve already accomplished